ccorcos/groove-salad/README.md

 ## To Do

+- synth effects
+  - knob
+  - reverb + other effects
 - hints
   - letters with octaves
 - controls
   - change the number of semitones
   - change the scale to a letter
-- synth effects
-  - knob
-  - reverb + other effects
-- display presets as pies!
 - persist presets to local storage
 - press and hold to reset scale